 Roughly 20% of strokes result from bleeding in the brain, known as hemorrhagic strokes.
 This bleeding usually is caused by high blood pressure, age, or ruptured or abnormal blood vessels in the brain.
 Hemorrhagic stroke patients usually need intensive care, and they also may need surgery to remove the clot or repair the blood vessel.
 Stroke can cause the loss of some or all functions controlled by the part of the brain that is damaged.
 Speech, movement, and memory are the functions most commonly affected by stroke, but the severity depends on which part of the brain was affected and how much damage occurred before receiving treatment.
 Recognizing stroke symptoms and seeking medical care immediately are crucial factors in preventing death and disability.
 Click here to learn more about the signs and symptoms of stroke.

 When a stroke patient arrives at the UAB Hospital Emergency Department, a “Code Stroke” is activated, triggering a rapid response team that evaluates the patient to ensure that the most appropriate care is provided in the shortest time possible.
-Our range of advanced treatments includes acute therapies such as the clot-busting medication TPA (tissue plasminogen activator), along with catheter-based procedures such as thrombectomy, aspiration, and stenting.
-The extensive resources and technologies of our neurovascular stroke service are not available at other area hospitals.
+Our range of advanced treatments includes acute therapies such as the clot-busting medication Alteplase (tPA), along with catheter-based procedures such as thrombectomy, aspiration, and stenting.
+The extensive resources and technologies of our neurovascular stroke service are not available at other hospitals in the area.

 How is a Stroke Treated?